-Lacunar infarcts are caused by small vessel disease.
-This nonspecific term refers to a vascular lesion seen primarily in hypertension and diabetes but occurring also in old age.
-Other names given to this pathology are "small artery arteriosclerosis", "hyaline atreriolosclerosis", and "lipohyalinosis".
-This change affects small penetrating arteries and arterioles that originate from the base of the brain and supply the basal ganglia, thalamus, deep white matter, and the brainstem.
-These vessels become thickened, and the normal components of their walls are replaced by a homogeneous, glassy (hyaline) substance, composed of collagen and other proteins.
+Small vessel disease includes atherosclerosis of small arteries but refers more specifically to lipohyalinosis and hyaline atreriolosclerosis, vascular lesions that are seen primarily in hypertension and diabetes but occur also in old age without these predisposing conditions.
+This pathology affects small penetrating arteries and arterioles that originate from the base of the brain and supply the basal ganglia, thalamus, deep white matter, and the brainstem.
+Affected vessels become thickened, and the normal components of their walls are replaced by a homogeneous, glassy (hyaline) substance, composed of collagen and other proteins.
+Foamy macrophages are present in lipohyalinosis.
 The pathogenesis of this change varies: in hypertension, it is caused by endothelial injury and leakage of plasma proteins in and around vessels; in diabetes, it probably has to do with glycation of proteins and diffuse basement membrane thickening.
-Its effects are narrowing of the lumen and tortuosity, which lengthens the distance blood had to travel to perfuse its targets.
-Ischemia, resulting from these processes, causes small infarcts (lacunar infarcts) and diffuse loss of tissue density in the white matter (leukoaraiosis-thinning out of the white matter).
+Its effects are narrowing of the lumen and tortuosity, which lengthens the distance blood has to travel to perfuse its targets.
+Ischemia, resulting from these processes, causes small infarcts (lacunar infarcts) and diffuse loss of axons and myelin in the white matter (leukoaraiosis-thinning out of the white matter).
 Multiple infarcts and leukoencephalopathy cause dementia.
-In addition, loss of elasticity from destruction of smooth muscle makes vessels fragile, resulting in microbleeds and large catastrophic hemorrhages, which occur spontaneously or after trivial trauma.
+In addition, loss of elasticity from destruction of smooth muscle leads to development of small aneurysms and makes vessels fragile, resulting in microbleeds and large catastrophic hemorrhages, which occur spontaneously or after trivial trauma.
 See also genetic angiopathies further on.

 According to some authors, embolism is the most frequent cause of ischemic infarction.
 Most emboli are fragments of blood clots that originate in the heart or major vessels.
 Conditions causing cardiac emboli include myocardial infarcts, atrial fibrillation and other arrhythmias, rheumatic heart disease, bacterial and non-bacterial endocarditis, prosthetic valves, mitral valve prolapse, atrial myxoma, calcified mitral annulus, and cardiomyopathy.
 An embolus cannot be distinguished grossly or microscopically from a locally formed thrombus.
 An infarct is assumed to be embolic if it is hemorrhagic, there is a source of emboli, there are multiple infarcts of the brain and other organs (kidney, spleen), and there is no atherosclerosis or other vascular disease.
 Some emboli consist of atheromatous material that is detached from ulcerated atheromas of the aorta or carotid arteries.
 Vascular manipulation (angiography, carotid endarterectomy) may cause atheromatous embolism.
 Rarer causes of embolism are fat, air, and tumor emboli.
 Unlike atherothrombotic infarcts, which may evolve within hours or days, embolic infarcts have an abrupt onset.